echowell/nimrodscripts/trip2Nim/README.md

 # TripToNim
-A collection of scripts for processing trip3D external magnetic field data and converting it into a file format that NIMROD can read.
+A collection of scripts for processing trip3D external magnetic field data and converting it into a format that NIMROD reads.

 ## Inputs:
   - trip3D probe_gb.out